FITing-Tree: A Data-aware Index Structure: Index Inserts

-The overall runtime for inserting a new element into an \system{} is the time required to locate the segment that the element belongs to, as well as add the element to the sorted array.
-With $p$ pages stored in an \system{}, inserting a new key has the following runtime.
+The overall runtime for inserting a new element into a \system{} is the time required to locate the segment and add the element to the segment's buffer.
+With $p$ pages stored in a \system{}, and a fanout of $b$ (i.e., number of keys in each internal separator node), inserting a new key into a \system{} has the following runtime:

-Note that when the buffer is full and the segment needs to be merged and segmented, the runtime has an additional cost of $O(d)$, where $d$ is the sum of a segment's data and buffer size.

-Note that if the write-rate is very high, we could also support merging algorithms that use a second buffer similar to how column stores merge a write-optimized delta to the main compressed column.
-However, this is an orthogonal consideration that heavily depends on the ratio of reads and writes in a workload and is outside the scope of this paper.
+Note that when the buffer is full and the segment needs to be re-segmented, the runtime has an additional cost of $O(d)$, where $d$ is the sum of a segment's data size and buffer size.
+Additionally, if the write-rate is very high, we could also support merging algorithms that use a second buffer similar to how column stores merge a write-optimized delta to the main compressed column.
+However, this is an orthogonal consideration that heavily depends on the read/write ratio of a workload and is outside the scope of this paper.